-University Research Fellow and Research Group Leader
+Royal Society University Research Fellow, Head of Research Group

 Research interests and output

-Awards and honours
+Major awards and honours

 2013 Awarded the ‘Best European PhD Thesis Prize’ by EFCATS